Michelle Andrade, Pharm.D.

 Cheryl Durand, Pharm.D.

 Cheryl Durand, PharmD graduated from Northeastern University in 2002.
 Since graduation Cheryl has been a hospital clinical pharmacist.
-Currently she works full time at MCPHS University as an Assistant Professor of Pharmacy Practice with a focus in Infectious Disease and Pharmacy Advocacy and Leadership.
+Currently she works full time at MCPHS University as an Associate Professor of Pharmacy Practice with a focus in Infectious Disease and Pharmacy Advocacy and Leadership.
 At MCPHS she is a preceptor for Institutional APPE students.
 At Elliot, she precepts residents in the longitudinal teaching elective rotation.
 Additionally she works for Elliot Hospital as a per diem pharmacist.
-She currently serves as on the NH Board of Pharmacy Continuing Education Advisory Council and The Joint Pharmaceutical Formulary and Credentialing Committee.
-Cheryl has been a board member of the New Hampshire Pharmacists Association since 2005, and is currently the Vice President of the association.
+She currently serves as on the NH Board of Pharmacy Continuing Education Advisory Council and has been a board member of the New Hampshire Pharmacists Association since 2005, she is currently the Vice President of the association.
+Cheryl is also a recipient of the Trustees Award for Teaching Excellence at MCPHS University.

 Donna Farrar, Pharm.D.